jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Get into groups and answer/discuss these questions

-1. Based on the movie's tone and time - why would you think there is a definite anti-Microsoft tone?
+1. Based on the movie's tone and time - why would you think there was a definite anti-Microsoft tone at the time of the movies making (~2002)?

-1. What influence did Bill Gates' 1976 *"Open Letter to Hobbyists"* influence the opensource movement, if any?
+1. What influence did Bill Gates' 1976 *"Open Letter to Hobbyists"* have later on for the Free Software/Opensource movement, if any?

 1. Would Richard Stallman enter into a discussion on which is a better product: Microsoft Word or LibreOffice Writer?
 Why or why not?